sakobu/rpo-r3f-demo/README.md

 1. Physics: It calculates the exact change in velocity (Delta v) needed to transfer from your current position to a target position over a specified time.
 It uses the Yamanaka-Ankersen equations to account for orbital mechanics including eccentricity.

 2. Simulation: When you execute a burn, the simulation applies the velocity change instantly and resets the time.
 The spacecraft will then drift along a natural orbital path that arrives exactly at your target coordinates when the transfer time elapses.

+3. FMC (Forced Motion Circumnavigation): If the FMC toggle is enabled, the simulation will automatically apply a forced motion constraint after the transfer time elapses.
+This causes the spacecraft to fly a 1:1 circular trajectory around the chief starting from the target position, effectively simulating a forced circumnavigation or station-keeping maneuver.
+If disabled, the spacecraft will continue to drift naturally.

 ## Technical Details